You've purchased your turkey and cooked it to perfection. Now, it's time to carve up the bird and serve it.

 Grab your knife and pick a leg.
 Gently slice through the skin between the leg joint and the body while simultaneously pulling the leg away from the carcass.
 As you pull, you'll see the natural seam between the leg and the body open up.
 That seam will guide your knife right around the thigh bone until it pops right out.
 Note that you're not cutting through the joint, you're just popping it out and using your knife to cut through the skin and connective tissue.
 Repeat with the other leg and set the legs aside.

 Note that the breasts are going to take up a lot of space on your platter, so you'll want to platter them first and then arrange the drumsticks and dark meat around them.

 Remove the Wishbone

-You can carve the breasts without removing the wishbone, but you then you won't be able to make a wish.
+You can carve the breasts without removing the wishbone, but then you won't be able to make a wish.
 Some cooks like to remove it before cooking the bird, but for wish-making (as well as food safety) purposes, you want it to be cooked, not raw.

 Remove and Carve the Breasts

 Locate the breastbone running down the middle of the carcass.
 It's also called a "keel bone" because it's shaped like the keel of a boat.
 Slice through the skin just to one side of the keel bone and continue slicing downward, cutting close to the breastbone while pulling the entire breast away with your other hand.

-The breast is a massive piece of meat which extends all the way down to the wing joint.
+The breast is a massive piece of meat that extends all the way down to the wing joint.
 Keep cutting and pulling away until you've removed the whole breast with the skin still intact.